 - Bleeding, oozing, scaling or soreness of the mole

 When diagnosis of an atypical mole is made following a biopsy, further biopsies may be ordered if the mole is later suspected of harboring cancerous cells.
-People who have a many atypical moles need to perform a regular self-examination of these moles to detect changes early enough for the implementation of successful treatment methods.
+People who have many atypical moles need to perform a regular self-examination of these moles to detect changes early enough for the implementation of successful treatment methods.

 Services Provided by Mayoral Dermatology for the Treatment of Skin Cancer